who-is-gleb/data-import-full-infra/README.md

 - Daily fetching works properly.

 _What was not fully achieved and why:_
 - I was not able to fully implement the "Environments" section.
-If I had more time, I would have researched and implemented this part.
-In order to do that, I would need to configure various docker-compose files and environments.
+However, hypothetically, in order to do that I would need to configure various docker-compose files and environments.
 For example, for prod env I would need to configure security and authorization more strictly.
 Give proper authorization to CH instance.
 And so on.

 _Additional questions:_
 2. If the archive grows significantly, in order for us to evolve in terms of architecture, we would need to do the following (in the order of simplicity):